yaomeng1/PersonalizedStrategyUpdates/README.md

 The code includes:

 - the function "getBCratioRateUniIni" to calculate the theoretical critical ratio C* shown in Eq.
-(1) in the main text, where the evolutionary game process starts from a single cooperator placed uniformly at random on the network ;
+(1) in the main text, where the evolutionary game process starts from a single cooperator placed uniformly at random on the network;
 - the function "OptUpRat" to optimize the update rate for each individual given the adjacent matrix of any network;
 - the function "bcrRateApprox" to calculate the theoretical approximation shown in Eq.
 (3) in the main text.